TheJSD/Pokemon-Center-Project/README.md

 postgresql
 requests
 ```
-These can be installed using pip (for example, the terminal command to install import would be 'pip3 import').
+These can be installed using pip or similar command line tools for installing python modules (for example, the terminal command to install import would be 'pip3 import').

 Set up:
 1. First you need to set up a database called "pokecenter".
 In postgresql the command will be 'createdb pokecenter'.
 Go into app.py and on line 7 (app.config) and change the username to yours.